kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 By default, MicroOS gets upgraded automatically on each node and reboot safely via [Kured](https://github.com/weaveworks/kured) installed in the cluster.

 As for k3s, it also automatically upgrades thanks to Rancher's [system upgrade controller](https://github.com/rancher/system-upgrade-controller).
-By default, it follows the k3s `stable` channel, but you can also change to the `latest` one if needed or specify a target version to upgrade to via the upgrade plan.
+By default it will be set to the `initial_k3s_channel`, but you can also set it to `stable`, `latest`, or one more specific like `v1.23` if needed or specify a target version to upgrade to via the upgrade plan (this also allows for downgrades).

 You can copy and modify the [one in the templates](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner/blob/master/templates/plans.yaml.tpl) for that!
 More on the subject in [k3s upgrades](https://rancher.com/docs/k3s/latest/en/upgrades/basic/).